Lake Las Vegas: History

 In 1967 Adair hired Tipton and Kalmbach (T&K) to design the dam and bypass pipelines for Lake Adair but was unable to obtain sufficient financing.
 He split the property into small "shares" in exchange for deposits.
 Barry Silverton (Pacific Malibu Development Corporation) met with the now numerous land owners and reassembled the project as Lake At Las Vegas.
 Silverton began the planning, permitting and design process and retained T&K to update the design for the dam and bypass pipeline system.
 Unable to find financing for the project, in 1987 Silverton sold controlling shares of the project to Transcontinental Properties run by Ronald Boeddeker.
 Silverton was finally bought out by Transcontinental Properties.
 Transcontinental Properties continued the arduous approval process for construction of the dam and bypass system.
 The project had many political opponents with clout at high levels.

 Washington Construction was hired as the prime contractor for the project which was to be a Union project.
 The twin 84" Dia Bypass pipes are reinforced concrete manufactured by hydroconduit in Henderson Nv.
 Finally, in 1991, following the State Engineers final inspection of the dam, diversion began through the WWII era BMI pipeline to provide raw Lake Mead water to fill the reservoir.
 The State Engineer, Mike Turnipseed, approved the application by Steve Ainsworth, LLV Chief Project Engineer, on behalf of LLV, for 2000 Acre-Feet per year of stormwater rights.
 This permitted LLV to replace evaporation losses with runoff during storms.
-All stormwater runnoff would otherwise be lost to the State on Nevada when it entered Lake Mead and the Colorado River, which are federal waters.
+All stormwater runnoff would otherwise be lost to the State of Nevada when it entered Lake Mead and the Colorado River, which are federal waters.

 In 1995, Henry Gluck, the former chairman and chief executive officer of Caesars World, became the co-Chairman of Transcontinental Properties.
 With Sid Bass and Lee Bass, two billionaires from Fort Worth, Texas, he developed the new community.
 The project cost US $5 billion.

 Lake at Las Vegas Joint Venture, LLC filed for Chapter 11 bankruptcy on July 17, 2008, with their debts estimated at between $500 million and $1 billion.
 Lake Las Vegas emerged from bankruptcy in July 2010 with a plan that took nearly two years to complete.
 All existing debt was wiped away and the development has $30 million in hand to complete several of the unfinished infrastructure projects.
 The Lake Las Vegas bankruptcy creditors, not Lake Las Vegas development themselves, have filed a lawsuit against the former insiders (Bass Brothers, TransContinental, etc.).
 The creditors' theory is that the $500 million equity loan the former insiders took against the property caused the demise of Lake Las Vegas.
 The creditors are hoping to recoup money from the former insiders.